 As one of our articles “How to Practice Asanas”, uncovering the spiritual meaning of attaining asana, says – just attaining the right physical pose is not Yoga.
 It should come from within.
 Yoga makes us understand our oneness with the universe – the whole of creation.

 Yogis have been striving to find inner peace, nirvana, within themselves for thousands of years.
 This infinite power and the attained knowledge is meant to elevate humanity.

 Compared to other creatures human beings seem to have a “higher” conscious presence.
 This is not all.
 Unknown and untapped, we have a miraculous potential.
 Our inner energy source is required to unleash untapped “power chakras”.
 Through Yoga, we can awaken these dormant powers and realize our true Self.

 Yoga is the path of love.
 It believes in Unity and Cosmic Harmony, rather than religion.

-One God – The Supreme Consciousness, whereas the word God should not be confused with a person, but rather be seen as the Whole (of our existence), the Universe, Unity of and Love for Everyone and Everything – however you would like to call it.
+The word God should not be confused with a person, but rather be seen as the whole of our existence, the Universe, Unity of Love for Everyone and Everything – however you would like to call it.

 The more we realize who we truly are, the more we can see ourselves, the more we develop an understanding for the world around us and the fact that we are an actual part of it.

 We have the potential to come to terms with our place in the world and contribute to the society like Swami Vivekananda and Gautam Buddha did.
 Their path was guided by Yoga in the first place.
 Their aim was to attain Nirvana and find salvation for themselves and ultimately for the society.